swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 dvc repro
 ```

-Generate production logs by running the service and sending a few images:
+Generate production logs by running the service and sending a few images.
+The
+monitoring log is written to `logs/celestial_bodies_classifier/data/`.

 ```sh title="Execute the following command(s) in a terminal"
 # Start the service (run in a separate terminal)